Largest and heaviest animals: Doliolida (Doliolida)

 The largest doliolida is Doliolida The doliolid body is small, typically 1–2 cm long, and barrel-shaped; it features two wide siphons, one at the front and the other at the back end, and eight or nine circular muscle strands reminiscent of barrel bands.
 Like all tunicates, they are filter feeders.
 They are free-floating; the same forced flow of water through their bodies with which they gather plankton is used for propulsionnot unlike a tiny ramjet engine.
 Doliolids are capable of quick movement.
 They have a complicated lifecycle consisting of sexual and asexual generations.
 They are nearly exclusively tropical animals, although a few species are found as far north as northern California.

 Salps (Salpida)

-The largest salp is Cyclosalpa bakeri 15 cms) long.
+The largest salp is Cyclosalpa bakeri 15 cm long.
 There are openings at the anterior and posterior ends of the cylinder which can be opened or closed as needed.
 The bodies have seven transverse bands of muscle interspersed by white, translucent patches.
 A stolon grows from near the endostyle (an elongated glandular structure producing mucus for trapping food particles).
 The stolon is a ribbon-like organ on which a batch of aggregate forms of the animal are produced by budding.
 The aggregate is the second, colonial form of the salp and is also gelatinous, transparent and flabby.
 It takes the shape of a radial whorl of individuals up to about 20 cm in diameter.
 It is formed of approximately 12 zooids linked side by side in a shape that resembles a crown. are largest thetyses: Thetys vagina Individuals can reach up to 30 cm long.